OUR KEY STRANDS OF WORK

 - Public Relations Team is led by Shafiq Ebrahim

 - Media Team is led by Hasnain Karim

 - Finance Team is led by Muhammad Ali Jessa and Murtaza Panju

 - Library Team consists of Sukaina Panju, Zehra Jaffer, Hasnain Karim and Bahareh Mojab

 - After School Activities Program (ASAP) Team – is led by Tahera Jessa

 - Fundraising Team is led by Mohamed Walji, Aliraza Rajani, Murtaza Panju and Shafiq Ebrahim

-The late Marhum Aunali Moledina, who passed away in August 2018, was also an active part of the Public Relations Team, and a leader of the Public Relations Team, ASAP Program and Fundraising Team.
+The late Marhum Aunali Moledina, who passed away in August 2018, was also an active part of MARC management, a leader of the Public Relations Team, the ASAP Program and the Fundraising Team.
 You can access his obituary here.

 In addition, the operations of MARC are assisted by a number of other friends of MARC for whose dedicated support we are most grateful.

 MARC’s activities are supported by generous patrons.
 If you would like to contribute to financing MARC, please contact us.